Eric Fleming (footballer): 12 July 1924

-Fleming was involved in a controversial incident during Geelong's 12 July 1924 match against Fitzroy, at the Corio Oval.Rodgers (1998), p.850.Excitement at Geelong": Player's Nerve Wins the Game, The (Melbourne) Herald, (Monday, 14 July 1924), p.6.Football Aftermath: Fleming's Mark Questioned: Comment on Umpire's Decision, The Geelong Advertiser, (Tuesday, 15 July 1924), p.5.Geelong's Remarkable Win, The (Hobart) News, (Thursday, 17 July 1924), p.2.Sound of Bell: Umpire's Judgement, The Sporting Globe, (Wednesday, 22 August 1928), p.8.
+Fleming was involved in a controversial incident during Geelong's 12 July 1924 match against Fitzroy, at the Corio Oval.

 With Geelong trailing by 3 points, Fleming took a mark near goal just before the final siren sounded.
 As Fleming prepared to take his place-kick, no fewer than 11 Fitzroy players — many of whom were of the strong opinion that Fleming had not taken a clean mark — stood on the mark, along with several of the Fitzroy trainers, waving their towels, and a number of Fitzroy supporters who had come on to the field.
 Fleming's kick was not a good one, and was touched by some of the assembled pack.

 The umpire, Jack Scott, gave Fleming a second chance.
 Fleming kicked the goal (again from a place-kick) and Geelong won the match 9.14 (68) to 9.11 (65).
 Because of the Fitzroy players’ interference while Fleming was in the process of making his second kick, the umpire had blown his whistle — and, if Fleming's kick had not scored a goal, he would have been allowed to make a third attempt: